Michael A. Taylor Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Michael A. Taylor and his .676 slugging percentage over his past 10 games, take on starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.
+On Saturday, Michael A. Taylor (.676 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:15 PM ET.

-He mashed two homers in his last game (going 2-for-3) in his most recent appearance against the Rangers.
+In his last game, he mashed two homers in his last game (going 2-for-3) against the Rangers.

 Michael A. Taylor Game Info & Props vs. the Rangers